Antike Statue mit Handy

 Christopher Degelmann

 Christopher Degelmann studied history, religious studies and literature.
 He completed his PhD at the Max Weber Centre for Advanced Cultural and Social Studies in 2016 and has been a visiting professor of ancient history at Humboldt-Universität zu Berlin since 2023.
 In April 2024, he was awarded the prestigious Heinz Maier-Leibnitz Prize of the German Research Foundation (DFG) for outstanding early career researchers.
-He has been a member of the Junge Akademie since 2021.
+He joined Die Junge Akademie in 2021.